camunda-academy/.github/profile/README.md

 ## General Information

+> Our vision is to increase the number of individuals and organizations with the knowledge and skills required to be successful with Camunda.

+- Our mission is to ensure that Camunda users can seamlessly acquire the knowledge and skills needed to solve their process automation challenges.

+-
+-
 - Provide general information about your project here.
 - What problem does it (intend to) solve?
 - What is the purpose of your project?